Rutgers logo

 Career Opportunities

-Digital badges that promote student learning that is co-curricular enables educators to use opportunities outside of the classroom to motivate students to apply, investigate, and expand their learning as they explore their fields of interest and gain experience before graduation.
-The career services programs that support our academic units can develop microcredentials and digital badges to document a student’s networking abilities, their participation in career fairs, their industry research expertise, and the development of their e-portfolios.
-These badges can be “stacked,” or layered to achieve a progression of capabilities and achievements that build upon those that came before them, to demonstrate the student’s full preparedness to undertake the search for their post-degree employment.
-For our current and future alumni, these badges can be updated to provide proficiency for career improvement utilizing technologies that have yet to be developed.
+Digital badges that promote student learning that is co-curricular enable educators to use opportunities outside of the classroom to motivate students to apply, investigate, and expand their learning as they explore their fields of interest and gain experience before graduation.
+The career services programs that support our academic units can develop digital credentials to document a student’s networking abilities, their participation in career fairs, their industry research expertise, and the development of their e-portfolios.
+These digital badges can be “stacked,” or layered to achieve a progression of capabilities and achievements that build upon those that came before them, to demonstrate the student’s full preparedness to undertake the search for their post-degree employment.
+For our current and future alumni, these digital credentials can be updated to provide proficiency for career improvement utilizing technologies that have yet to be developed.

-Across our more than 8,700 faculty and nearly 15,000 staff, microcredentials and digital badges can and have been developed through University Human Relations, the Division of Continuing Studies, and the Office of Information Technologies to expand the abilities of our tremendous workforce to motivate members to learn new skills, expand existing mastery, and consider areas of improvement they may have never previously contemplated.
+Across our more than 8,700 faculty and nearly 15,000 staff, digital credentials can and have been developed through University Human Relations, the Division of Continuing Studies, and the Office of Information Technologies to expand the abilities of our tremendous workforce to motivate members to learn new skills, expand existing mastery, and consider areas of improvement they may have never previously contemplated.
 In response to the COVID-19 pandemic, our Division of Continuing Studies is helping faculty and graduate students expand their online teaching abilities by utilizing digital badges to document their progress through essential skills in this sudden and essential teaching requirement.
-The current pandemic has demonstrated how skill building can become a critical path in crisis management, and digital badging programs can provide an outstanding pathway to move participants through skill development and documentation, while providing a source of pride and ownership when badge earners share their achievement on their social media networks.
-Through the Office of Information Technology’s access to LinkedIn Learning, Rutgers employees can choose from over 9,000 courses, videos, and learning paths to broaden their skills, explore areas of interest, and earn digital badges to stimulate and motivate their dedication to learning, and document their achievements.
-These also provide opportunities for Rutgers faculty and staff to develop new microcredentials and digital badges to use and expand on these offerings from LinkedIn Learning in creative applications.
+The current pandemic has demonstrated how skill building can become a critical path in crisis management, and digital badging programs can provide an outstanding pathway to move participants through skill development and documentation while providing a source of pride and ownership when badge earners share their achievement on their social media networks.
+Through the Office of Information Technology’s access to LinkedIn Learning, Rutgers employees can choose from over 9,000 courses, videos, and learning paths to broaden their skills, explore areas of interest, and earn digital credentials to stimulate and motivate their dedication to learning and document their achievements.
+These also provide opportunities for Rutgers faculty and staff to develop new digital credentials to use and expand on these offerings from LinkedIn Learning in creative applications.

 Rutgers University currently provides more than 5,000 non-credit programs enabling those of the general public to broaden their skills, explore new areas of interest, keep their certifications current, and achieve new levels of earning potential.
-Additionally, this provides exposure to the University to those who are willing to take that first step to see what they might be able to accomplish.
-Within this portfolio of potential, augmenting these offerings with microcredentials and digital badging could be the motivation that encourages more non-traditional students to embark on a journey to expand their abilities, finish an incomplete degree, or even pursue a full degree program.
+Additionally, this provides exposure to the university to those who are willing to take that first step to see what they might be able to accomplish.
+Within this portfolio of potential, augmenting these offerings with digital badges and digital certificates could be the motivation that encourages more non-traditional students to embark on a journey to expand their abilities, finish an incomplete degree, or even pursue a full degree program.

 Resources